 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Site of the Home of Charles Proteus Steinmetz (approx. 0.3 miles away); Whipple Bowstring Truss (approx. 0.4 miles away); 1418 Union (approx. half a mile away); Ignacy Jan Paderewski (approx. half a mile away); Second Ward Second World War Memorial (approx. 0.6 miles away); Nott Memorial (approx. 0.6 miles away); Walnut Grove (approx. 0.7 miles away); John Howard Payne (approx. 0.7 miles away).
 Touch for a list and map of all markers in Schenectady.

 Regarding GE Realty Plot.
-The General Electric Realty Plot, or GE Realty Plot, is a residential neighborhood in Schenectady.
-It is an area of approximately
+The General Electric Realty Plot, or GE Realty Plot, is a residential

 In 1899 Union College announced that, in order to pay off a $30,000 debt, it would sell two adjacent, undeveloped tracts of land.
 The board of General Electric Company announced that the company would buy the land from the college for $57,000.

+At the west, Lenox Road divides it from the college campus.
 Nott Street forms the northern boundary, separating the Realty Plot from Ellis Hospital until the rear property lines between houses on Lowell Road and Glenwood Boulevard mark the eastern boundary.
 After crossing Rugby Road, the line turns west to take in the houses on the south side of that street, including some on Oxford Place just east of its intersection with Wendell Avenue, then following Oxford back to Lenox.